niccoloanceschi/logitPQbound/tutorial/README.md

 # Methodology

-- The implementation closely follows the methodology described in Section 5 of the paper and Sections D, E, and F of the Supplementary Material.
+- The implementation closely follows the methodology described in Section 5 of the paper and Sections D, E, and F of the supplementary material.
 - The PQ method consistently reduces the number of iterations and often improves total runtime, especially in high-dimensional or non-smooth settings.

 ---